billdeitrick/billdeitrick.github.io/_citn2019/talk/outline.md

          1. Basically like if ADFS had was rolled directly into (and part of) active directory
          1. Access to applications can be controlled with Azure AD groups, or by assigning access to individual users
          1. 👉Hundreds of applications in the gallery
-         1. 👉SaaS Apps and/or Microsoft will typically have documentation
+         1. SaaS vendors and/or Microsoft will typically have documentation
          1. We're moving as much as we can to use Azure AD identities
       1. 👉Azure AD as IDP for G Suite
          1. One of the biggest wins for (on both church and school side) has been setting up our Azure AD tenant as the identity provider for G Suite.
 This gives us the following on the church side (school/EDU is a bit different):